Old (film): Critical response

-Old received criticism for its screenplay, dialogue, and acting.
+Old received criticism for its screenplay and dialogue.
 Wendy Ide of The Observer said the film's exposition felt "ponderous and mannered" and asked: "If we can't believe the characters, how are we meant to accept the film's central premise?"
 WXIX-TV's Terrence "TT" Todd gave a similar response and said that while the premise was interesting, the plot was confusing and could have been explained better as its own television series.
 From Vox, Alissa Wilkinson wrote that "Shyamalan has not grown any more skilled at writing dialogue over the years," but found that at its best, the film was comparable to Luis Buñuel's The Exterminating Angel.
-Barry Hertz of The Globe and Mail said that the film had "stilted dialogue that runs in circles, dumb-dumb plot holes, [and] a bizarre determination to have his performers act as unnaturally as possible."
+Barry Hertz of The Globe and Mail said that the director had "stilted dialogue that runs in circles, dumb-dumb plot holes, [and] a bizarre determination to have his performers act as unnaturally as possible."
 However, some critics enjoyed the gallows humor in the movie.
 Germain Lussier of Gizmodo said the movie was made with sadistic glee and surprising emotion.
 Nick Allen of The Playlist called it a pitch-black comedy and self-aware horror.
 Scott Mendelson of Forbes said it would have benefited from an R rating and described it as a "relentless and mean little chiller".

 The film's cinematography and premise received praise.
 While criticizing the film in general, Jocelyn Novec from the Associated Press said it had "an enticing premise and pretty scenery."
 In his Deadline Hollywood review, Pete Hammond wrote, "I don't expect this one to age very well, and some of it is just laughably bad.
 At the very least, as a summertime theatrical release, the stunning location should give audiences a nice respite from the heat."
 Critic Richard Roeper described the film's main location as "absolutely breathtaking," and The New Yorker's Richard Brody wrote that "with spare methods and sharp images, the director turns a simple premise into potent fantasy."

 The film's themes and twist ending received a polarized response.
 Sandcastle, the novel the film is based on, ends without explaining why the beach ages its guests, and Wilkinson found that ending to be "more satisfying."
 From ABC News, Peter Travers said he was "shocked" to find "how clumsily [Shyamalan] handles potent themes about sudden death and the collapse of time that should resonate powerfully in the COVID-19 era.
 Even his argument for family values in the face of global youth worship feels rote."
 Writing for The New York Times, Glenn Kenny said, "Shyamalan's fluid filmmaking style serves him especially well here [and] the way he switches out his actors as their characters age is seamless," but found that "while Shyamalan is often cited for his tricky endings, it's arguable that he doesn't quite stick the landing with this one."